NATIONAL INSTITUTE OF DISASTER MANAGEMENT

 Assistant Professor

-Amarjeet Kumar has an academic background in Urban and Regional Planning, completed a bachelors from JNA&FAU and Master of City Planning from IIT Kharagpur.
-He is also pursuing a Ph.D. at the Indian Institute of Technology (IIT) Kharagpur.
-His current research interest includes Disaster Risk Mitigation, PDNA and Post Disaster Recovery and Reconstruction, Urban risk mitigation, Transport & Infrastructure resilience, Quantitative Methods, Urban Economics, and System dynamics.
-He is proficient in tools like AutoCAD, ArcGIS, SPSS, R, Python, PTV VISUM and have published several papers and presented at national and international forums.
+Amarjeet Kumar is an urban planner with a Bachelor's in Urban and Regional Planning from JNA&FAU and a Master's in City Planning from IIT Kharagpur, where he is also pursuing his Ph.D.
+His current work interest focuses on Disaster Risk Reduction, Post-Disaster Recovery, Urban and Infrastructure Resilience.
+He is skilled in tools like ArcGIS, SPSS, R, Python, and VISUM, and has presented his work at national and international forums.

 Shri Rohit Kumar